Pittosporum virgatum: Propagation Technique

-Easily grown from fresh seed which takes between 6 and 12 months to germinate.
-Can be struck from semi-hardwood cuttings.
-A beautiful species that is ideal as a specimen tree.
+It can be propagated from fresh seed, which takes 6 to 12 months to germinate, and from semi-hardwood cuttings.

 Threats

 Aside from Great Barrier Island where this species is abundant it appears to have always been a sporadically occurring local species of northern kauri dominated forests.
 While its current distribution suggests that it is biologically sparse, it is vulnerable to possum browsing and some populations were probably lost or reduced by kauri logging.
 Recent observation sin some parts of Northland that had been regarded as mainland stronghold suggest that this species is now seriously threatened.
 Pittosporum virgatum is likely to receive a higher threat listing in the near future.